science lab

 BIO 430 Comparative Physiology

-Additional internship of independent study credits will count toward degree requirements but will not count toward the biology degree requirements.
+A maximum of two independent study (i.e., BIO 490 and 491) courses may be taken.
+Additional independent study credits will count toward degree requirements but will not count toward the major in Biology.

 Course Descriptions